Diary of a Wimpy Kid Books in Order: Complete Series List

 Diary of a Wimpy Kid Adaptations

-These three live-action and animated comedy films star Zachary Gordon as Greg Heffley, Robert Capron as his best friend Rowley, and Devon Bostick as Greg’s older brother Rodrick.
+The first run of films began as live-action comedies.
+The first three movies star Zachary Gordon as Greg Heffley, Robert Capron as Rowley, and Devon Bostick as Rodrick.

 What is Diary of a Wimpy Kid?